reflectoring/reflectoring.github.io/_posts/2020-09-16-hibernate-search.md

 ---

-If you want to integrate extensive full-text search features in your Spring Boot application without having to make major changes Hibernate Search is a way to go.
+If you want to integrate extensive full-text search features in your Spring Boot application without having to make major changes, Hibernate Search may be a way to go.

 {% include github-project.html url="https://github.com/thombergs/code-examples/tree/master/spring-boot/hibernate-search" %}

 ## Introduction
 Adding full-text search functionality with Hibernate Search is as easy as adding a dependency and a couple of annotations to your entities.

 Well, this is an oversimplification of the process, but yes, it's easy.

 Hibernate Search provides integration with Lucene and Elasticsearch which are highly optimized for full-text search.
 While Lucene and Elasticsearch handle searches, Hibernate Search provides seamless integration between them and Hibernate.

-We only need to manage entities hibernate will manage indexes of us.
+We only need to tell Hibernate Search which entities to index.

 This kind of setup allows us to redirect our text-based queries to search frameworks and standard SQL queries to our RDBMS database.

 ## Setting Things Up
-To get started first we need to add Hibernate search dependency (Gradle notation):
+To get started first we need to add the Hibernate Search dependency (Gradle notation):
 ```groovy
 implementation 'org.hibernate:hibernate-search-orm:5.11.5.Final'
 ```